Carlton Palmer: Managerial career

 Palmer's management career began when he was appointed player-manager of Stockport County in November 2001.
-He was sacked by the club in September 2003, following a poor start to the season.
+He was dismissed by the club in September 2003, following a poor start to the season.

 In November 2004, events involving Mansfield Town manager Keith Curle resulted in Curle being suspended.
-With no manager, the Mansfield chairman rang up Carlton and asked him if he would join The Stags temporarily as manager of the club, which Carlton accepted, without being paid.
-Curle was later dismissed and Carlton Palmer signed a contract until 2006 as manager of Mansfield Town.
-In September 2005, after Mansfield Town were beaten 2–0 by Rochdale and close to the League Two relegation zone, Palmer resigned as manager saying "I have had a good career and I don't need to take the abuse from the crowd.
+With no manager, the Mansfield chairman contacted Palmer and asked him if he would join The Stags temporarily as manager of the club, which Palmer accepted, without being paid.
+Curle was later dismissed and Palmer signed a contract until 2006 as manager of Mansfield Town.
+In September 2005, after Mansfield Town were defeated 2–0 by Rochdale and close to the League Two relegation zone, Palmer resigned as manager stating: "I have had a good career and I don't need to take the abuse from the crowd.
 Keith Haslam, the Mansfield chairman, is a good mate of mine and I want to keep it that way so I will be stepping down as manager".
 In April 2021 he was appointed manager of Grantham Town.

 On 14 September at the age of 55, Palmer named himself as a substitute in a game against Ashton United due to injuries.

 On 9 November 2021, Palmer resigned as manager of Grantham Town.
 He had joined Grantham to work alongside chairman Darren Ashton, and left as Ashton had resigned from his role.

 Personal life

 Born in England, Palmer is of Jamaican descent.
-In 1997, Palmer was found guilty of sexual assault after groping a teenage girl.
+In August 1997, Palmer was found guilty of sexual assault after groping a teenage girl.
+The girl at a Leeds court said he made obscene comments about the size of his penis before assaulting her.
 He was fined £600.

-Palmer later appealed the conviction which was rejected.
+In May 2001, Palmer was convicted of drink-driving.
+He crashed his Range Rover into two taxis and absconded from the scene of the accident.
+He was sentenced to 200 hours community service and a two-year driving ban.

-Palmer owned an online estate agency in Sheffield called The Home Game which ceased trading in August 2008.
+Palmer owned an online estate agency in Sheffield called "The Home Game" which ceased trading in August 2008.
 In June 2010 Palmer appeared in a one-off football special of Come Dine with Me where he came in first place and won £1,000 for charity.

 After working in Dubai for Repton School, he set up his own Football Academy in 2012 teaching football and P.E.
-In August 2014, Carlton became the Director of Sport at Wellington College, Shanghai.
+In August 2014, Palmer became the Director of Sport at Wellington College, Shanghai.

 In December 2016, Palmer required a life-saving five-hour operation for a heart condition.
 He made a full recovery.

 In March 2023, Palmer was admitted to hospital after suffering a suspected "small heart attack" while he was running the Sheffield half-marathon.